 It can be a bit time-consuming to enter individual numbers into the Varying amounts over time fields in the LivePlan forecast.
 This is especially true when your plan is very detailed.
-To make it easier to both enter and visualize your numbers, we've added a point-and-click chart that lets you add and adjust your data by clicking and dragging.
-Of course, you still also have the option to manually enter numbers into the grid.
+To make entering and visualizing your numbers easier, we've added a point-and-click chart that lets you add and adjust your data by clicking and dragging.
+Of course, you still also have the option to enter numbers into the grid manually.

 Note: You can use this chart functionality with most types of forecast entries.

 In addition to making it easier to enter your data, this chart is also interactive.
-If you are the owner of a mature business, for example, you are likely to be well acquainted with the seasonality curve for your industry.
+For example, if you are the owner of a mature business, you are likely to be well acquainted with the seasonality curve for your industry.
 The chart shows you that curve visually and allows you to make adjustments by quickly nudging the numbers.

 Using the point-and-click chart

-When you set a point on the chart, or drag a point to create a line, the corresponding fields in the grid update with numbers automatically.
-If you drag a point out of range, or hold a dragged point out of range for a reasonable amount of time, the range of the vertical axis will automatically change to accommodate the value of that point.
+When you set a point on the chart or drag a point to create a line, the corresponding fields in the grid update with numbers automatically.
+If you drag a point out of range or hold a dragged point out of range for a reasonable amount of time, the vertical axis range will automatically change to accommodate the value of that point.